-Red snapper is typically found in deep waters.
+Red snapper fishing in deep waters.
 This fish species likes to hang out in schools near reefs, oil rigs, and shipwrecks.

 You stand a greater chance of catching tasty snappers when you head out to deep waters using your boat, or you can book one of the multiple fishing charters offered by Florida.